alexjeen/Roundcube-AutoLogin/README.md

 (you can rename it, but you have to rename it in the code as well).

 1. Using from a php schript:
-Just include the class and include the following code to you php script:
+Just include the class and the following code in your php script:

 ```
     // set your roundcube domain path